 Where an impairment is controlled, for example by medication, the person is still considered disabled for the purposes of the Act.
-Although some disabilities are apparent, many widely occurring disabilities, such as mental ill-health, epilepsy, diabetes, and dyslexia are often not immediately evident.
+While some impairments, particularly visible ones, are easy to identify, there are many which are not so immediately obvious, for example some mental health conditions and learning disabilities.